the-cloud-engineer/kubernetes-lab-deployment/README.md

  ### Appendix
- if you want to have separate neteork for k8s APIs you can follow below recommended approacn and update variable **apiserver_advertise_address** in vars/vars.yaml file accordingly
+ if you want to have separate network for k8s APIs, you can follow below recommended approach and update variable **apiserver_advertise_address** in vars/vars.yaml file accordingly

 <img src="images/design-2.JPG" height="300" width="450">